-For a natural mouth, these recipes for Ayurvedic tooth power, Ayurvedic toothpaste and Ayurvedic mouthwash are excellent.
+If you are looking for a natural Ayurvedic mouth cleanser, these recipes for Ayurvedic tooth powder, Ayurvedic toothpaste, and Ayurvedic mouthwash are for you.

 They are made with readily available herbs and spices you’ll likely have at home.
-These herbs and spices are especially suggested for oral health by Ayurveda experts and are also scientifically approved.
-Each recipe is equally good for adults and children.
+Each recipe is equally good for both adults and children.

 Ayurveda In Oral Health